What does a Clinical Herbalist understand?

-Clinical herbal medicine is the use of medicinal plants, nutritional science, and time-honoured health practices in a clinical environment, assisting the client to overcome illness and regain health.
+A Clinical herbalist uses medicinal plants, nutritional science, and time-honoured health practices in a clinical environment to assist the client in overcoming illness and regain health.

 What does a Clinical Herbalist do?